djeada/Parallel-And-Concurrent-Programming/notes/04_asynchronous_programming.md

 Asynchronous programming is particularly useful for tasks that involve I/O operations, such as fetching data from a database, where waiting for the data retrieval could freeze the user interface.

-## Building blocks of asynchronous programming
+## Building Blocks of Asynchronous Programming

-### Event loop
+Asynchronous programming offers non-blocking execution, which is especially beneficial for I/O-bound operations.
+The two main pillars of this paradigm are the event loop and async functions.

-An event loop is a core component of asynchronous programming.
-It is responsible for managing the execution of tasks, scheduling them, and handling events related to these tasks.
-The event loop runs in the main thread and orchestrates the execution of coroutines.
+### Event Loop

-An event loop typically provides the following functionalities:
+The event loop is the engine driving asynchronous programming.
+It constantly checks for and executes tasks.

-1. Registering tasks for execution
+**Key Responsibilities**:
-2. Scheduling tasks based on priority or other criteria
+1. **Task Management**: Registers and schedules tasks for execution.
-3. Handling I/O events and dispatching them to appropriate handlers
+2. **Event Dispatch**: Handles I/O operations, routing them to the correct handlers upon completion.
-4. Handling timers and timeouts
+3. **Timer Management**: Manages timeouts and scheduled tasks.
-5. Managing concurrency and parallelism
+4. **Concurrency**: Enables concurrent task execution in even single-threaded environments.

-### Coroutines
+### Async Functions and Traditional Coroutines

-Coroutines are special functions that can be paused and resumed during their execution.
-They allow a function to yield control back to the event loop, enabling other tasks to run concurrently.
-Coroutines are often defined using the `async` keyword.
+- **Traditional Coroutines**: General mechanisms that allow functions to pause and resume.
+In Python, they're often implemented using generators (`yield`).

-To work with coroutines, you also need the `await` keyword, which is used to call other asynchronous functions from within a coroutine.
-The `await` keyword ensures that the coroutine is paused until the awaited function completes, allowing other tasks to run in the meantime.
+- **Async Functions**: A specialized form of coroutines tailored for asynchronous operations.
+Defined using `async def`, these functions can pause their execution with `await` to wait for other async operations.

-Example of a simple coroutine:
+**Async Function Example**:

 ```python
 async def fetch_data():